All Products

 Document Center

-Apsara File Storage NAS:Usage notes
+File Storage NAS:Usage notes

-Last Updated:Jun 28, 2024
+Last Updated:Nov 11, 2024

-After you create an Apsara File Storage NAS (NAS) file system, you must mount the file system as a directory on one or more compute nodes to enable shared access.
+After you create a File Storage NAS (NAS) file system, you must mount the file system as a directory on one or more compute nodes to enable shared access.
 NAS supports shared access with compute nodes of the following services: Elastic Compute Service (ECS), Container Service for Kubernetes (ACK), Function Compute, and Platform For AI (PAI).
 This topic describes the precautions and scenarios for mounting NAS file systems.
 Read this topic before you mount a NAS file system.

 Precautions

-• Before you mount a file system, you must Create a file system and Create a mount target.
+• Before you mount a file system, you must create a file system and create a mount target.

 • You can mount a NAS file system only on a compute node that resides in the same virtual private cloud (VPC) as the mount target of the file system.
 The private IP address of the compute node must be authorized in a rule of the permission group that is attached to the mount target.
 For more information, see Manage permission groups.